akinloluwami/logdrop/LOCAL.md

 ### 3. Create a new GitHub OAuth Application

-[Follow this link][new-oauth] to create a new app filling the following required details on creation:
+[Follow this link][https://github.com/settings/applications/new] to create a new app filling the following required details on creation:

 ```